-The crossover segment is still growing, and automakers are rushing to get in on the action.
-In particular this year, compact crossovers are getting a major boost.
+The popular crossover segment is still growing, and automakers are rushing to get in on the action.
+In particular this year, subcompact crossovers have received a major boost.

 Get the Flash Player to see this player.

 Honda has also jumped into the subcompact crossover market this year with the new HR-V. Based on the Fit subcompact, the HR-V offers a lot of space and versatility in a small package.
 And like the Fit, the HR-V includes Honda’s fantastic magic seats.

 The final entry into the subcompact crossover market this year is the Mazda CX-3.
 Smaller inside than many of its competitors, the CX-3 focuses on style, driving performance and efficiency.
 Powered by a 146 hp 2.0-liter four-cylinder engine, the CX-3 has surprising performance.